UCI-CARL/CARLsim4/projects/README.md

 |xlrd|1.2.0|
 |boost|1.67.0|

-## Creation of a network
+## Creation of a network simulation
-The creation of a cell-type and connection-type specific network in CARLsim4 relies on the following critical components, which will each be described in their own section:
+The creation of a cell-type and connection-type specific network and the subsequent simulation of it in CARLsim4 relies on the following critical components, which will each be described in their own section:

 ### Neuron Type Components
 The two necessary components to defining a neuron type in CARLsim are the population size (i.e., the number of neurons) and the input-output relationship of the neuron type to the current it receives.
 The current release of Hippocampome includes parameter estimates for the [latter](http://hippocampome.org/php/Izhikevich_model.php) but not the former (although they will soon be publicly available).
 To create an entity that can define both the population size and input-output relationship for a neuron type, one must define a CARLsim group as follows (illustrated with both the excitatory Pyramidal and inhibitory Axo-Axonic cell types):